CGRU/cgru/docs/software/houdini.rst

 Separate Render allows to separate render process on IFD files generation and render it by ``mantra``.
 It can give several advantages on some *heavy* scenes.

-Separate render generates a job which can:
+Separate render generates a job that can:

 - Render images locally in temporary folder and copy whole image after successful render.
   It can save your network traffic as render do not send small portions of an image during render process.